 B-8.24 While travelling on road during night make sure that tail lamps of tractor and trailer are working properly.
 Reflectors and slow moving vehicle symbol should necessarily be provided in the rear of tractor and/or trailer to avoid accident.

 B-8.25 After stopping the tractor, see that all the controls are on in neutral or in off position.
-Shut off the fuel tank valve and take out the contact key.
+Shut off the fuel tank valve and take out the contact key

 ANNEX C